ieti-eci/2.2-spring-boot-secure-api-react/README.md

 **Goals**

 * Implement a secure API using the JSON Web Token open standard (RFC 7519).
-* Implementation to consume the API from a React JS application.
+* Consume the API from a React JS application.

-### Part 1: Implement API
+### Part 1: Implement the API

-1) Download, compile and run the Spring Boot project from the repository.
+1. Clone this repository.
+Compile and run the Spring Boot project.

-2) Verify that authentication works with the following command (from the console):
+2. Verify that authentication works by issuing the following command from the console:

    ```
    curl -H "Content-Type: application/json" -X POST -d '{"username":"xyz","password":"password"}' http://localhost:8080/user/login
    ```
+If you don't have the *curl* utility installed, try using the *Postman* application.

-3) Open the following url and try to understand the message form the server, and then try to find the code where the exception is thrown: http://localhost:8080/api/test
+3. Open the following url and try to understand the message you get from the server:

+http://localhost:8080/api/test

+Then try to locate the code fragment where the exception is thrown.

-4) Comment the line 13 *@Bean* on the *SpringBootSecureApiApplication* class.
-Re-run the project and verify the endpoint again: http://localhost:8080/api/test
+4. Comment the line 13 *@Bean* on the *SpringBootSecureApiApplication* class.
+Re-run the project and go to the endpoint again:

+http://localhost:8080/api/test

-3) Why do you think it works now ?
+Why do you think it works now?
 Discuss your findings with your classmates.

-4) Implement the logic to verify the user's credentials on the *UserController* and the *UserServiceImpl*.
+5. Implement the logic to verify the user's credentials on the *UserController* and the *UserServiceImpl* classes.

-5) Add the *TaskController* and services implemented on the previous codelab.
+6. Add the *TaskController* and services implemented on the previous lab.
+Ensure the endpoints are exposed under the */api* path.

-6) Verify that your API has all the resources offered secured, under the */api* path.
+7. Verify that your implementation secures all the exposed methods under the */api* path in your API.

-7) Add the following annotation on top of your *@RequestMapping* annotation on your REST controllers (to avoid the [Cross-origin access restriction](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)  )
+8. Add the following annotation on top of your *@RequestMapping* annotation on your REST controllers (to avoid the [Cross-origin access restriction](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)  )

     ````
     @CrossOrigin(origins = "http://localhost:3000")
     ````

-### Part 2: Consume API from ReactJS project
+### Part 2: Consume the API from ReactJS project

-1. Open the React JS project Task Planner App.
+1. Open the *Task Planner App* React JS project.

 2. Install the axios node package